 - Some wood can also rot if termites or moisture get to it.

-- You will also have to make sure that there are no gaps that predators can crawl through.
-Especially in areas where the floor meets the walls, there can be gaps.
+- You will also have to ensure there are no gaps that predators can crawl through.
+There can be gaps, especially in areas where the floor meets the walls.
 You will want to use additional hardware cloth in this area.

-If you don’t plan on moving anytime soon, a concrete floor might work for you.
-A well made concrete floor can be the most stable and protected area for your chickens.
-Many owners love the concrete over any other type of flooring.
+A concrete floor might work for you if you don’t move anytime soon.
+A well-made concrete floor can be your chickens’ most stable and protected area.
+Many owners love concrete over any other type of flooring.

 - Concrete is sturdy and durable.
 You shouldn’t ever have to replace it.

 - It is also really low maintenance.
-Cleaning with water and a little scrub during deep cleans is all it needs.
+Cleaning with water and a little scrub during deep cleaning is all it needs.

 - Concrete flooring is also the safest out of all flooring since nothing can get in from underneath.

 - If you live in warmer climates, it is very cool for your chickens.